minecraft8997/TelnetHelper/README.md

 If you continue asking such questions & being against my infrastructure solutions, you will be BANNED on my super secret Minecraft: Java Edition server.
 Just tell me your IP, so I can blacklist it.
+## Building
+Step 1.
+Ensure you have Java 8 installed.

+Step 2.
+Download the project.

+Step 3.
+Import it into IntelliJ IDEA.

+Step 4.
+File -> Project Structure -> Artifacts -> Add -> JAR -> From modules with dependencies...

+Step 5.
+Select the main class to `ru.deewend.telnethelper.Main`, press OK.

+Step 6.
+Press Apply.

+Step 7.
+Build -> Build Artifacts... -> TelnetHelper:jar -> Build.

+Step 8.
+Your jarfile will be located in the `out/artifacts/TelnetHelper_jar` folder, enjoy! <3